 WADA, USADA, and CBDA

 Regulations surrounding CBD/A products are evolving rapidly.
-Kriva believes in collecting and sharing the most up today policies and regulations with athletes, coaches, and the wellness world.
+Kriva believes in collecting and sharing the most up-to-date policies and regulations with athletes, coaches, and the wellness world.

 According to the World Anti-Doping Agency (WADA), cannabidiol-like molecules (e.g., CBD/CBDA) are permitted for use outside of competition.
 All other cannabinoids (e.g., CBN, CBG, THC, etc...) are also prohibited1 in-competition, in any concentration.